Kerry Bentivolio

 Bentivolio worked as a designer in the automotive industry for twenty years, followed by teaching for fifteen years in schools and institutions.
 He is an Army veteran who served in the Vietnam War, the Gulf War, and the Iraq War.

 Early life and education

 Bentivolio was born in Detroit, Michigan in 1951.
 Bentivolio was raised in the Detroit area with four brothers.
-His father, a factory worker, served in World War II, while his grandfather served in World War I. He attended Oakland Community College from 1971 to 1983 where he earned an associate degree in Liberal Arts.
+His father, a factory worker, served in World War II, while his grandfather served in World War I. He attended Oakland Community College from 1971 to 1983 where he earned an associate degree in liberal arts, before transferring to Michigan State University in East Lansing to attend further courses in 1975 where he met his future wife, Karen.
 He received his Bachelor of Arts in Social Science from Saint Mary's College in Michigan in 1999.
-He transferred to Michigan State University in East Lansing to attend further courses in 1975 and met his future wife, Karen.
 Later, he earned a master's degree in Education from Marygrove College in 2001.